jpsilvashy/jpsilvashy.github.com/_posts/2012-07-30-deploying-a-rails-application-on-amazon-ec2.md

 set :deploy_to, "/var/www/blog"
 </pre>

+[Here is the complete `deploy.rb`](https://gist.github.com/3205604).
+Remeber to update the variables to match your servers hostname or IP address.

 ## Testing Out Our Deploy Recipe

 Let's see if our recipe works!
 From your project root on your local machine, run: